TOTTENHAM HOTSPUR - COMPLETE HISTORY 1882 - What was to become

 to make way for executive boxes on the East Stand.
 Somebody forgot to remove

-the two massive pillars which blight the stand to this day.
-1991 - Batter Arsenal 3-1
+the two massive pillars which blight the stand to

 on 14th April 1991 in the unofficial North London Cup with Gazza's free kick